 For those millionaires, entrepreneurs, national bankers, and entertainment celebrities who admire him, he is one of the few people whose accomplishments match the advice provided.
 When it comes to having wealth, Jaeger is an actor.

-The book has nine parts, including: don’t let anyone steal your dreams, don’t try, do it, get along with the winners, goals: our stepping stones, to be successful, not to be complainers, to build a good self-image, don’t let your tongue get caught, the woman behind the man.
+The book has nine parts, including don’t let anyone steal your dreams, don’t try, do it, get along with the winners, goals: our stepping stones, to be successful, not to be complainers, to build a good self-image, don’t let your tongue get caught, the woman behind the man.

 The book can develop your qualities as a successful entrepreneur, from a visionary to a hard-working person, and then a freelance entrepreneur; from a person who overcomes fear to a person who seeks educated and educated people, and then from pioneering life to establishing a path Your own sincere character fighter.
 These traditional principles are the basis for the success of all undertakings.

-What we have achieved and where we are today is the result of dreams coming true.
-No one can deprive us of our dreams, and no one can prevent the dreams we have worked hard for coming true.
+What we have achieved and where we are today are the result of dreams coming true.
+No one can deprive us of our dreams, and no one can prevent the dreams we have worked hard for from coming true.
 People who have lost their dreams have to face sorrow.
 Their lives are full of endless hesitation, emptiness, and lack, and their personal lives will stagnate.
 Don’t let anybody steal your dreams!

 3. I Have a Dream